TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

 #### Specify Maximum Object Count on List
-Use the 'limit' query to specify the maximum object count of the list to return
+Use the `limit` query to specify the maximum object count of the list to return

 ```
 GET   /v1/{Account}/{Container}?limit={limit}